whorvath2/identifier/README.md

 A REST API to provide entity identifiers and user-defined search indexing as a service.

 Identifier provides a means by which identifiers for entities can be requested that are guaranteed to be unique within the context of the service instance's backing data store.
 It also allows users to specify any arbitrary JSON document as search terms for any particular entity.
-For a detailed example, see *Principles of Operation: Use Case Example*, below
+For a detailed example, see the [workflow use case](#usecase) below.

 ## Features